apache/flink/docs/dev/stream/state.md

 The `ensureCompatibility` method should contain logic that performs checks against the information about the previous serializer carried over via the provided `TypeSerializerConfigSnapshot`, basically doing one of the following:

-  * Check whether the serializer is compatible, while possibly reconfiguring itself (if required) with previous configuration so that it may be compatible.
+  * Check whether the serializer is compatible, while possibly reconfiguring itself (if required) so that it may be compatible.
 Afterwards, acknowledge with Flink that the serializer is compatible.

   * Acknowledge that the serializer is incompatible and that state migration is required before Flink can proceed with using the new serializer.